WowSuchRicky/CS739/hw2/client/README.md

 - measurements & graphs (after all else is done)

-- (if we have time) fix this: using text editor like emacs doesn't work it's saving the buffer correctly (with enclosing pound symbols) doesn't seem to be able to successfully overwrite the original

 - answer some questions that we'll be asked during meeting
   1) why did we pick gRPC?
   2) others??

-DONE:
-1. (solved) rename isn't working fully, so 'mv' doesn't work problem identified: need to access the destination dir filehandle, and this is not straightforward in FUSE for rename
+- make sure file descriptors are closing in server calls that use them

+- (if we have time) fix this: using text editor like emacs doesn't work it's saving the buffer correctly (with enclosing pound symbols) doesn't seem to be able to successfully overwrite the original